fwcd/distributed-chat/README.md

 The project consists of the following components:

-* `DistributedChat`: The abstract application, platform-independent, transport-independent (uses interface for broadcasting/receiving messages)
+* `DistributedChatKit`: The abstract application, platform-independent, transport-independent (uses interface for broadcasting/receiving messages)
 * `DistributedChatApp`: The iOS implementation, uses Bluetooth LE as transport, does **not** require a server
 * `DistributedChatCLI`: The CLI implementation, uses either HTTP/WebSockets as transport with the simulation server or Bluetooth LE (WIP)
 * `DistributedChatSimulationProtocol`: The high-level JSON-based protocol used between CLI and simulation server